Wild black bear captured at Walt Disney World in Florida after search

 Staffers with the Florida Fish and Wildlife Conservation Commission were at the park, attempting to capture and relocate the bear, Disney World said in a statement.
 The bear was eventually captured Monday afternoon.

-The bear was likely in search of food as it looks to pack on fat reserves for the winter, the wildlife commission said in a statement.
+The bear was likely in search of food as it looked to pack on fat reserves for the winter, the Wildlife Commission said in a statement.